plank/authority/README.markdown

  - All permissions are group-based.
  - This component is designed to be used in tandem with the Auth component.

-The component has two modes of operation which can be used exclusively, or in tandem.
-The first mode is the automatic mode, whereby the current request is inspected and the current controller & action are compared against the 'slug' field in the Auth.User.Group session value.

 An example Authority configuration, which would be placed in `app/config/authority.php`:

     <?php